ct-clmsn/chplx/README.md

 Quickstart

-This project is split into 2 directories and 2 projects, frontend and backend.
+This project is split into 3 directories and 3 projects, frontend, library, & backend.

 - frontend